Preparation of the Wall Surface

 The objective of the suction control is to achieve a thoroughly damp surface, but not wet, i.e., the surface must not have running or standing water remaining on the masonry or brick, this will form a barrier between the coating and substrate, also lime mortars adhere and stiffen through a certain amount of suction.

-On dense or near impervious background, it may be necessary to apply a sand/lime splatter dash coat to the background to act as a mechanical key.
+On dense or near impervious background, it may be necessary to apply a sand/lime splatter dash coat or consolidating harled coat to the background to act as a mechanical key.

 Where new lime coatings are to be applied to masonry which is salt contaminated, the masonry should be allowed to dry fully before applying new renders.
 This will allow salt to be detected on the masonry and mortar joint surfaces, if excessive salt is identified clay or lime mortar poulticing may be required.

-Specialist advice should be sought, if the technique is considered where salt is detected on the mortar joints, rake out the joints to a depth of 50mm, as this is likely to be heavily contaminated and in a weakened condition and re point (See re pointing).
+Specialist advice should be sought, if the technique is considered where salt is detected on the mortar joints, rake out the joints to a depth of up to 50mm, as this is likely to be heavily contaminated and in a weakened condition and re point (See re pointing).
 Salt contaminates should never be washed from the surface, as this will result in the crystallized salt returning to a soluble state and retreating back into the pores of the masonry or brick.
 Where detected on the masonry surface, the salts should be brushed from the surface and cleaned away from the structure.
+The use of a pre-mixed lime render that can cope with walls prone to salt contamination maybe required.

 Techniques of Hydraulic Lime Plastering